mscic94/assessment/README.md

 	"page_no": 1
 }'
 ```

+For the simplicity of this assignment, `Gitlab` is the only provider accepted in the payload.
+Since Gitlab Search API uses pagination, I also added `page_no` in the payload to get the next page of repositories.
+However to make the call efficient from our end, I specified the total repositories returned per page in the application configurations which is set to 10.

 ### How to run the tests suite
 After executing the docker-compose file, we can run the tests suite inside `office-app-search-repos` container.